andrewcargill/false/README.md

 # FASLE Urban Designer Clothing
-False Urban Designer Clothing is a site to promote the launch of a new high end clothing company.
-Users will find out when the event is taking place and be encouraged to sign up for exclusive access.
+FALSE Urban Designer Clothing is a site to promote the future launch of a new high end clothing brand at Paris Fashion Week.
+Users will find out when the event is taking place and be encouraged to sign up for exclusive access to a live-stream event.

 The site is targeted towards uppper middle class / upper class men and women aged 20-40 years old.
-They already invest in high end fashion and are interested in modern, fresh and dynamic design and clothing.
+They already invest in high end fashion and are interested in modern, fresh and dynamic designer and clothing.

 The design is all geared around the companies need to want to be fresh, dynamic and stand out.
-The breif was:

-Engage.
+The breif was: Engage.
 Intrigue.
 Inform.
 Use Red.

-This is done through breaking conventions and leaning more towards modern / abstract art and the use of negative space to give a simple and uncomplicated impacting result.
+The design layout challenges some conventions and referrences modern / abstract art and the use of negative space, to give a simple and uncomplicated, but impacting result.

 ![Website on various devices](/assets/images/readme-main-image.jpg)